WHAT SOCCER BALL SHOULD I GET?

 2. Soccer Ball Cover Construction

-The outer layer of construction of each soccer ball is known as the cover and is made using a synthetic leather of polyurethane (PU) or polyvinyl chloride (PVC).
-Better ball covers are usually constructed with PU.
+The outer layer of each soccer ball is made using a synthetic leather of polyurethane (PU) or polyvinyl chloride (PVC).
+Soccer balls with PU covers are usually better quality.
 Some lower-end training balls are made using PVC.

 The most common panel construction is 32-panels, although some modern soccer balls have an 18 or 26 panel design.
 32 panel soccer balls offer a more true flight whereas other options can create more "swerve" when kicked with force.